zowe/docs-site/docs/troubleshoot/ze/ze-known-limits.md

-# Known Zowe Explorer limits
+# Known Zowe Explorer limitations

 ### Mismatched credentials when using Zowe Explorer and Zowe CLI